rxwei/tensorflow-swift/docs/AutomaticDifferentiationManifesto.md

 need to compute the Jacobian at all: **Automatic Differentiation is here to help.**

-*The chain rule of differentiation* is defined af follows.
+*The chain rule of differentiation* is defined as follows.

 <!-- Chain rule -->